Why are people transphobic? Exploring misinformation from fake experts.

 One of the ‘experts’ cited in the Newsnight programme was Oxford University assistant professor of Sociology, Michael Biggs, whose area of academic expertise is totally unrelated to trans issues.

-While Newsnight mentioned in passing that he had ‘attracted criticism from some in the transgender community for his views’ the programme also omitted that this was because of his vehement opposition to transgender people, which extended to setting up an anonymous twitter account so that he could tweet abusive comments about trans women, including colleagues at his own university.
+While Newsnight mentioned in passing that he had ‘attracted criticism from some in the transgender community for his views’ the programme also omitted that this was because of his vehement opposition to transgender people, which extended to setting up an anonymous twitter account so that he could tweet abusive comments about trans women and women, including colleagues at his own university.

 But to the Newsnight viewing public he was uncritically presented as a perfectly neutral ‘expert’, after all, who would imagine that an academic from Oxford University would do such a thing?